polca/premise/docs/extract.rst

-    It is recommended to restart your notebook once the data has been cached for the first time, so that the remaining steps can be performed using the cached data.
+    It is recommended to restart your notebook once the data has been cached for the first time, so that the remaining steps can be performed using the cached data (much faster).

 From ecospold2 files